 Benefits of experiential learning

-A lot of institutions of higher learning are trying to incorporate experiential learning components to degrees.
+The majority of our professional lives have been within higher education.
+There is universal attention among institutions of higher learning to incorporate experiential learning into degrees.
 Things like internships embedded within a semester-long course, or study abroad opportunities, or placement on non-profit boards are becoming common as higher ed recognizes the benefit of experience over lecture.
 The same experiential approach works with young kids, whether it be on a farm, at a museum, at a Mayan ruin, or wherever you go.
 If you travel more with your kids and add some focused educational content, your kids will be better off than just showing up with the books every day.

 In our opinion, the educational benefit of travel is unparalleled.
 Looking at the stars and talking about the universe next to a campfire has a lot more impact than reading about it in a book.